justinrivera47/justinrivera47/README.md

 I'm a full-stack web developer from Tampa.

-- 🔭 I’m currently working on revamping a website for @photobooth.plus.
-I'm working on the project, but I would love to collaborate! https://www.crtvhouse.com/
+- 🔭 I’m working on a WordPress website and would love assistance!
 - 🌱 I’m currently learning Vue and typescript.
 - 🤔 I’m seeking help getting a career within the tech industry.
 Keep an eye on me.
 - 💬 Ask me about how I got into the tech world!
 It's an exciting story, and I'd love to learn about your journey!